jperez3/taccoform-blog/hugo/content/posts/TFG_P2.md

 ### What are tags?

 In AWS, tags are metadata that you can attach to AWS resources like ec2 instances, rds databases, and s3 buckets.
-The tags are create as key/value pairs and can be queried by tools like aws cli and terraform.
+The tags are create as key/value pairs and can be queried by tools like [awscli](https://aws.amazon.com/cli/) and Terraform.

 ### Why should I care about tags?

 When done right, tags can make automation easier and more efficient.
-Standardizing tags will:
+Standardizing tags enables:
-* Allow developers to query the information they need without a lot of work.
+* Developers to query the information they need without a lot of work.
-* Allow management to easily see how much each service costs and who is responsible for the huge AWS bill
+* Management to easily see how much each service costs and who is responsible for the huge AWS bill
-* Be useful to restrict access to specific resources in an IAM policy.
+* Infrastructure Engineers to breathe a sigh of relief because AWS environments are more manageable and consistent

 ### How can I create tags?